rcls/sytyaful/README.md

 * **S.hs** The gold-standard Haskell version.
 Uses Applicative.
 Monad is also defined but not used.
 Assumes that `Word` is 64-bits.
-Compiling with `ghc -main-is S -O2 S` on my desktop, the run-time is about 0.55 seconds.
+Compiling with `ghc -main-is S -O2 S` on my desktop, the run-time is about 0.4 seconds.

 * **R.hs** Slightly shorter, but less informative, Haskell version, without using monadic programming.
-Runtime is about 0.42s on my desktop.
+Runtime is about 0.32s on my desktop.
 Just to raise a finger at the longer implementations, we slip in a little `deriving Functor` into the pretty printer, and use it.

 * **Opt.py** Python.
 Everything is unboxed as far as practicable in the name of performance.
 Also the `lambda x=x:` trick used is for creating closures.
-  Run-time is about 20 seconds on my desktop.
+  Run-time is about 10 seconds on my desktop.

+* **sytyaful.c** C.  About 2/3 the runtime of the Haskell version, and 10 times as much code.
+All the lazyness, and all the bindings, pedantically spelled out item by item, and then glued together with custom allocaters.
+You have to be a masochist to either write or read this code.
+Living proof to the fact that just because you can do it, doesn't mean it's a good idea.

 * **tree.rs** Rust.
 Transliteration of S.hs, but things specialised by type.
   Everything is boxed using `Rc`.
 Only a factor of two slower than the Haskell